Reviews

 A kind but desolate Mr. Urso, whose individuality and artistic (if idiosyncratic) temperament suits Roundheand, is ready to offer help; Boxhead, on the other hand, needs to find legal ways to get the most of the city.

-The narrative starts as a buddy road movie, but thankfully settles as a critique of urbanism, with a mysterious cleaning janitor unsettling the infamous Tipp City.
+The narrative begins as a buddy road movie, but thankfully evolves into a critique of urbanism, with a mysterious cleaning janitor unsettling the infamous Tipp City.

 The plot is not a series of adventures (despite the title), and Boxhead and Roundhead do not just utter philosophical fragments against all odds (but when they do, they do it delightfully); they become players in the mystery and the salvation attempt of the erstwhile beautiful city.

-The film is delightful, enjoyable and its best moments remind of Don Hertzfeldt's It's Such A Beautiful Day.
-Yet, Cowan is more sympathetic to his characters -he's also Roundhead, while Jeremy Beck admiringly voices Boxhead- and believes in social causes and the Snowball effect of doing good.
+The film is delightful and enjoyable, and its best moments remind me of Don Hertzfeldt's It's Such a Beautiful Day.
+Yet, Cowan is more sympathetic to his characters - he's also Roundhead, while Jeremy Beck admiringly voices Boxhead - and believes in social causes and the Snowball effect of doing good.

-The Australian rock-punk band The Gadflys provide songs for the energetic soundtrack, yet what shines in this indie feature (funded by the Romanian National Centre of Cinema) is its unwillingness to talk animation in a big, well-ordered way.
+The Australian rock-punk band The Gadflys provides songs for the energetic soundtrack; yet, what shines in this indie feature (funded by the Romanian National Centre for Cinema) is its unwillingness to present animation in a big, well-ordered way.

 The story has been told many times before, but is charming and well-made in Elliot Cowan's new film.